Issue: I can’t access the internet from my VM

 Skytap customers can optionally enable or disable outbound Internet access for each environment.
 This setting controls whether a VM can access the public Internet.

-Outbound Internet access is disabled for Skytap 30-day trial accounts.
+Outbound Internet access is enabled only for Skytap paid accounts.

 The resolution steps depend on your account and user type:

 If you are a Skytap user with permission to edit the environment…

 - Review the environment Network Settings.
 Make sure the Disable outbound Internet traffic… checkbox is not selected.
 For instructions, see Enabling outbound access to the public Internet from VMs in an environment.

 - Make sure the VM has at least one network adapter that is attached to a network.